 An example would be: “Son, you lied to me about turning in your homework.
 Worrying about lying drains my energy.
 I think you can restore that energy by raking the lawn for me on Saturday.
 Thanks.”

-Master the Energy Drain technique.
-If you haven’t listened to the audio, Love and Logic Magic When Kids Drain Your Energy, order it today and take the stress out of trying to figure out what to do.
+Mastering the Energy Drain technique is the perfect solution for you when you are at a loss for a logical consequence.
+If you haven’t listened to the audio, Love and Logic Magic When Kids Drain Your Energy, order it online today and take the stress out of trying to figure out what to do.